All Episodes

 Here's why this is different.

-And this is so the facts are beautiful.
+And this is so, the facts are beautiful.

-And they said, Wow, this guy's this is pretty good.
+And they said, Wow, this guy's, this is pretty good.

-Well, as you said, as he's going through top secret climb meetings and stuff he should not be telling any about, he writes notes down, which you're fine.
+Well, as you said, as he's going through top secret meetings and stuff he should not be telling any about, he writes notes down, which you're fine.

-He then takes them, transcribes them to a word doc.
+He then takes them, transcribes them to a Word doc.

 He has about a thousand pages of this, sends it to daughter and mom for them to review via AOL or something.